-Mr. Raymond Kwok (aged 62) has been with the Group since April 1992 and was appointed Director of the Company in October 1996.
+Mr. Raymond Kwok (aged 63) has been with the Group since April 1992 and was appointed Director of the Company in October 1996.
 He holds a Master of Arts degree in Law from Cambridge University, a Master's degree in Business Administration from Harvard University, an Honorary Doctorate degree in Business Administration from The Open University of Hong Kong and an Honorary Doctorate degree in Laws from The Chinese University of Hong Kong.

-Mr. Kwok is the chairman and managing director, and an executive director of Sun Hung Kai Properties Limited ("SHKP").
+Mr. Kwok is the chairman and managing director of Sun Hung Kai Properties Limited ("SHKP").
 He is also a director of Cellular 8 Holdings Limited ("Cellular 8") and TFS Development Company Limited ("TFS").
 SHKP, Cellular 8 and TFS are the substantial shareholders of the Company within the meaning of Part XV of the Securities and Futures Ordinance.
 Mr. Kwok is also the chairman and an executive director of SUNeVision Holdings Ltd., and a non-executive director of Transport International Holdings Limited and Wing Tai Properties Limited.

-In civic activities, Mr. Kwok is a director of The Real Estate Developers Association of Hong Kong, a member of the General Committee of the Hong Kong General Chamber of Commerce and a member of the Council of The Chinese University of Hong Kong.
+In civic activities, Mr. Kwok is a director of The Real Estate Developers Association of Hong Kong and a member of the Council of The Chinese University of Hong Kong.